 If you’d like to know what the cost to operate an electric fireplace will be, here’s how to figure it out:

 - Look-up the maximum amount of watts your electric fireplace consumes.
-This will be located on the fireplace itself, in the owner’s manual, or on the product page listing.
+You can find this information on the fireplace itself, in the owner's manual, or on the product page listing.

 - Look-up the local rate for a kilowatt-hour (kw/hr) on your monthly utility statement.